Rietta1/IternDevOps_Projects-/ProjectCICD_DockerAnsible/5ProdServer.md

-gi## WEBAPPS WEBSITE DEPLOYMENT AUTOMATION WITH CONTINUOUS INTEGRATION and CONTINOUS DEPLOYMENT.
+### WEBAPPS WEBSITE DEPLOYMENT AUTOMATION WITH CONTINUOUS INTEGRATION and CONTINOUS DEPLOYMENT.
 ### DevOps Automation

-DevOps automation refers to the use of tools, processes, and systems to automate various aspects of software development and IT operations.
-The goal of DevOps automation is to improve efficiency, speed up the software delivery process, and ensure consistent and reliable operations.
-Some examples of DevOps automation include continuous integration and delivery (CI/CD), infrastructure as code (IaC), configuration management, and monitoring and logging.
+A Production server in DevOps is a server that hosts the live, publicly accessible version of an application or service.
+The production environment is where the actual end-users interact with the application or service, and it's the most critical part of the delivery pipeline.
+The production server needs to be highly available, scalable, and secure, and it's often managed using DevOps principles and practices to ensure that it meets the needs of the business.

 ### INTRODUCTION TO PRODUCTION SERVER SERVER

 #### Task
-**Build,Conternarize and Lunch the Webapps site through a CICI pipline.
-This pipeline consists of a Workstation Server pulling the website build from git to the Application were it is containarized by docker to Production with Ansible**
+Build,Conternarize and Lunch the Webapps site through a CICI pipline.
+This pipeline consists of a Workstation Server pulling the website build from git to the Application were it is containarized by docker to Production with Ansible

 SERVER REQUIRMENTS:
 - Java